-Course Director: Dr. Stacey Bernstein Chief Examiner: Dr. Brian Simmons
+Course Director: Dr. Stacey Bernstein Chief Examiner: Dr. Giovanna Sirianni

 The integrated OSCE (iOSCE) is a transcripted course which includes an Interim iOSCE and Final iOSCE.
 The Interim iOSCE is held after first 24 weeks of third year and includes six stations linked to the curriculum covered in the first 24 weeks of the year.
 The Final iOSCE is held after 48 weeks of third year and includes ten stations - six of which are linked to the 24 weeks of curriculum that a student has just completed, and four integrated stations reflecting the entire third-year curriculum.
-You are oriented to the iOSCE at a town hall session by both the Chief Examiner and staff from the Standardized Patient Program.